Jwala Dhamala

 High-dimensional Bayesian Optimization via an Embedded Generative Model

-Jwala Dhamala, Sandesh, Ghimire, John L. Sapp, B. Milan Horacek, Linwei Wang
+Jwala Dhamala, Sandesh Ghimire, John L. Sapp, B. Milan Horacek, Linwei Wang

-MICCAI 2018 (oral presentation, finalist young scientist award), WiML 2018
+MICCAI 2018 (oral, finalist young scientist award), WiML 2018

 Quantifying the Uncertainty in Model Parameters using Gaussian Process-Based Markov Chain Monte Carlo